Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Conclusions

 \subsubsection{In what universe does this paper take place?}

-The points built in Theorem~\ref{thrm.maxfilt.zorn} do not have finite support, and in Definition~\ref{defn.bus.algebra} we assume a set with a permutation action but not necessarily a nominal set.
+The points built in Theorem~\ref{thrm.maxfilt.zorn} do not have small support, and in Definition~\ref{defn.bus.algebra} we assume a set with a permutation action but not necessarily a nominal set.
 Thus, this paper does not take place entirely in the topos of nominal sets; we do whatever is convenient to get the results we need and do not commit to any specific logic when we get them, even though our main results can be stated entirely in the nominal sets universe.
 In this we are being typical mathematicians, reasoning freely in English about informally but precisely specified mathematical objects.\footnote{Something similar happens in category theory when we talk about `the category of all sets'; what does that live in?
-This is usually left unspecified, which is usually fine.}
+This is usually left unspecified, which is generally fine, or at least, is generally not objected to.}